Difficulty Level: Novice | Time Required: 2 Minutes | Tools Required: None | Related Parts, Products, Services or Technology: None

 How to Get Started With Adaptive Cruise Control

-1. To turn the feature on, press the cruise control ON/OFF button on the steering wheel.
-When the system is turned on, you’ll see a white ADAPTIVE CRUISE CONTROL icon in your cluster display or on your Head-Up Display, if your vehicle has that feature.
+1. To turn the feature on, press the cruise control On/Off button on the steering wheel.
+Your vehicle will default to the type of cruise control you last used when you turned your vehicle off.
+When the system is turned on, you’ll see a white Adaptive Cruise Control icon in your cluster display or on your Head-Up Display, if your vehicle has that feature.
 The icon may look like a speedometer with a vehicle on top of it or an arc with a small triangle pointing through it.

 Setting the Gap

-1. Select a following gap between your vehicle and the vehicle ahead using the GAP SETTING button on the steering wheel.
-The current gap setting will display briefly on the instrument cluster and Head-Up Display if equipped.
+- Select a following gap between your vehicle and the vehicle ahead using the Gap Setting button on the steering wheel.
+The current gap setting will display briefly on the DIC and Head-Up Display if equipped.

-2. Each press of the GAP SETTING button cycles through Far, Medium or Near gap settings.
+- Each press of the Gap Setting button cycles through Far, Medium or Near gap settings.

-3. Remember, you’re picking a following time.
+- Remember, you’re picking a following gap.
 That means the following distance will vary based on how fast you’re driving.
-As you speed up, the farther back you’ll follow since it would take a greater distance to slow down or come to a stop.
+The more you speed up, the farther back you’ll follow since it would take a greater distance to slow down or come to a stop.

 Set at Standstill

-On some vehicles, you can set an Adaptive Cruise Control speed while you’re stopped (the system must be on, you must apply the brake pedal and your vehicle must be in FORWARD gear).
+On properly equipped 2024 model year vehicles, you can set an Adaptive Cruise Control speed while you’re stopped (the system must be on, you must apply the brake pedal and your vehicle must be in a forward gear).

-1. Press the SET button while your foot is on the brake to turn on the feature.
+- Press the Set button while your foot is on the brake to turn on the feature.

-2. You can change the set speed, still with your foot on the brake, by pressing the “+”/RESUME or “-”/SET button repeatedly until the system shows your desired speed.
+- You can change the set speed, still with your foot on the brake, by pressing the “+”/resume or “-”/Set button repeatedly until the system shows your desired speed.

-3. Then, take your foot off the brake, and the vehicle will hold its position.
-Once traffic moves, press the RESUME button and the vehicle will automatically accelerate to your set speed or following gap if a vehicle is detected ahead.
+- Then, take your foot off the brake, and the vehicle will hold its position.
+Once traffic moves, press the resume button and the vehicle will automatically accelerate to your set speed or following gap if a vehicle is detected ahead.